Limited time only

 • Payment in advance (PIA): Full payment required before receiving goods or services

-• Early payment discounts: Vendors may offer 1-3% discounts for payment within 10-15 days
+• Early payment discounts: Vendors may offer discounts for payment within 10–15 days (learn more about invoice payment terms)

-• Partial upfront payment: Some vendors require 25-50% payment before starting work
+• Partial upfront payment: Some vendors require a deposit before starting work, applied to the total balance

 • Cash in advance (CIA): Full cash payment required before delivery